alimustafa2522/lab_2/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?
+   The Area is 6.00000 square units

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?
+The area is 7.50000 square units

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.

+ I change the formula and chane the format specifier double to float thats correct